 The standard factory created in TXXXAnalysis keeps all information about the step.
-The TXXXEvent contains the data members to be filled in TXXXProc from the input event (MBS 10,1).
+The TXXXEvent contains the data members to be filled in TXXXProc from the input event (MBS 10-1).
 The Clear() method must clear all these members (an array for each crate in the example).
-The analysis code is in the event processor TXXXProc.
-Members are histograms, conditions, and parameter pointers used in the event function BuildEvent().
 In the constructor of TXXXProc the histograms and conditions are created, and the pointers to the parameter objects (created in TXXXAnalysis) are retrieved.
-Function BuildEvent ()- called event by event - gets the output event pointer as argument (TXXXEvent).
+Function BuildEvent() - called event by event - gets the output event pointer as argument (TXXXEvent).
 The input event pointer is retrieved from the framework.
 In the first part, data from the raw input MBS event are copied to the members of output event TXXXEvent.
 Two sub-events (crate 1,2) are processed.
 Then the histograms are filled, the 2d one with polygon conditions.